Hue Abandoned Water Park: Everything You Need to Know

 The entrance to the graffiti-covered auditorium.

 Had we gone clockwise we would have found some picturesque abandoned slides along the way.
-It was so hot during our visit (we went in June 2019) that there was no way we could have made it around the whole lake.
+It was so hot during our visit that there was no way we could have made it around the whole lake.
 I later realized that the slides are marked on Google Maps so if you’re unsure which way to walk just whip out your phone.

 hue-abandoned-water-park-thuy-tien-lake